yajatgupta1993/python-projects/README.md

 # :snake: Python Programs :snake:
  > A list of python projects created while learning the language as it relates to ethical hacking and cyber security.
-Most tools work as is, some need to be converted to python3 and there is a full TODO list as well for each one
+Most tools work as is, some need to be converted to python3 and there is a full TODO list as well for each one.
+This list is not conclusive nor complete, and more projects will be added as I get them completed and operational.
 ---
 ## Contents
 - [Python DNS Spoofer](#dns-spoofer)